 In 1998 the first load volume scanner (LVS) was invented and pioneered by company founder Wayne West in New Zealand.
-The problem that Wayne faced in his civil contracting business was accurately counting loads of material arriving at his construction sites.
+The problem that Wayne faced in his civil contracting business was accurately calculating and measuring the loads of material arriving at his construction sites.
 He conceptualised a device that could accurately and consistently measure the volume of truck loads without human intervention or manipulation.
-This led to the development of the first commercially available load volume scanner, a revolutionary and ground-breaking technology for the civil industry.
+This led to the development of the first commercially available load volume scanner; a revolutionary and ground-breaking technology for the civil industry.

 The original LVS system was named Tally Clerk, but this was changed to Loadscan in 2012 to more accurately reflect the nature of the product.
 Since then, the Loadscan volume scanning system and the term ‘loadscan’ have become an industry standard across the globe for accurate measurement of payloads for forward-thinking companies.

-In 2012 Carey West, son of the late Wayne West, took over the reins of the company and implemented the rebrand from Tally Clerk to Loadscan.
+In 2012, Carey West, son of the late Wayne West, took over the reins of the company and implemented the rebrand from Tally Clerk to Loadscan.
 Building upon the volumetric scanning technology his father pioneered, Carey and his product development team continued to further refine the payload scanning system, adding new innovations along the way to satisfy growing market demands.
-In 2014 mobile, portable and fixed gantry models were introduced, ensuring our scanners can be specified to meet any customers’ needs.
-This commitment to product development and improvement is an ongoing process within the company, especially as we drive into new industries and to meet changing market requirements.
+In 2014, the introduction of mobile, portable and fixed gantry models ensured our scanners can be specified to meet any customers’ needs.
+This commitment to product development and improvement is an ongoing process within the company, especially as we drive into new industries and strive to meet changing market requirements.

-The popularity of our load volume scanners has continued to grow rapidly as more mining operations, civil construction companies, quarries, sand & gravel pits, and bark & mulch producers, across the world adopt our technology to increase productivity, improve accountability and maximise their business profits.
+The popularity of our load volume scanners has continued to grow rapidly as more mining operations, civil construction companies, quarries, sand & gravel pits, and bark & mulch producers across the world adopt our technology, allowing them to increase productivity, improve accountability and maximise their business profits.

 Today, Loadscan is satisfying growing global demand for reliable and accurate load measurement across a range of increasingly challenging international environments.
-For example, our autonomous payload scanning system has been adapted to underground mining with custom-mount options, we have 24-hour solar-powered load scanners operating in remote regions of Africa, and numerous other innovative applications.
+For example, our autonomous payload scanning system has been adapted for underground mining applications with custom-mount options, we have 24-hour solar-powered load scanners operating in remote regions, as well as numerous other innovative applications.

-Loadscan has become a truly global brand, supplying systems to some of the most respected players in our target industries.
+With offices in Australia, New Zealand and the USA, and partners in all major markets, Loadscan has become a truly global brand, supplying systems to some of the most respected businesses in our target industries.